How to Cover Gray Hair - for Men

 Permanent dyes are applied in the same way as semi-permanent dyes formulated specifically for men (described above), but take longer to develop.
 For the hair of the head, leave on for as long as instructed (usually 20 to 30 minutes).
 For beard hair, rinse after about 10 or 15 minutes to prevent the color becoming too dark or intense.

-You may find that permanent dyes in brown make facial hair seem unnaturally dark.
-If so, use a dark blonde shade instead.
-If you're unsure of exactly which shade to choose, go for dark ash blonde.
+You may find that permanent dyes make facial hair seem unnaturally dark, especially brown shades.
+If so, use a medium or dark blonde shade instead.
+If you're unsure of exactly which shade to choose, go for medium ash blonde.

 Strong, coarse hair is difficult to dye and has to be softened or pre-treated in order that the color "takes."